L.S.MOBILE INFORMATION SECURITY POLICY

 Data Access Control

-In addition, weekly security reports are reviewed by the Company's security officer, the servers are monitored 24/7 and cloud audit trail tracks any changes to resources and entities.
+In addition, security reports are reviewed by the Company's security officer, the servers are monitored 24/7 and cloud audit trail tracks any changes to resources and entities.

 Organizational and Operational Security